nitori/pygame-goggles/README.md

 # get a surface the view can draw on.
 Could also be screen directly.
 surf = pygame.Surface(400, 300)

-# Create a View instance
+# Create a Visor instance
-view = View(
+visor = Visor(
-    ViewMode.RegionLetterbox,  # One of two modes (see above) initial_region=(0, 0, 400, 300),  # world region to "view"
+    VisorMode.RegionLetterbox,  # One of two modes (see above) initial_region=(0, 0, 400, 300),  # world region to "view"
-    limits=[-2000, -2000, 2000, 2000],  # Optional min/max x,y coords to constrain the view to.
+    limits=[-2000, -2000, 2000, 2000],  # Optional min/max x,y coords to constrain the visor to.
 )

 while True: